 - Buy a Parking Permit

-Please note that a 24 hour period is required to process your permit for pick up.
+Please note that a 24 hour period is required to process and mail your permit, permits for pick up are available immediately.

 About Parking Permit Revenues

 The State of Florida does not provide funding for university parking programs.
 Instead, revenue earned from parking permit, meter, and citation fees are used to pay for parking systems at USF St. Petersburg.

 Where does the money go?

 - Maintenance of parking garage and surface lots

 - Debt Service payments